rsyncOSX/RsyncUIdocs/content/post/Normalsettings.md

     - if a network connection is dropped during execution, RsyncUI sends an interrupt signal to the task and it halts with an error
 - Check for error in output
     - if the word `error` is discovered in output from rsync it is notified
-- Automatic execute
-    - in view for summarized view, enable automatic execute and time before automatic execute kicks in